This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Located near Hackney and Bethnal Green, this is where most Londoners get their plants as it is much cheaper than the usual high street garden centres and nurseries.
 Plus it is quite the experience with lots of market stall trader banter (who are also always very keen to pass on advice on how to look after your plants).

-Our local Sunday market, the Victoria Park Farmers Market is a weekly affair that takes place between 10am and 4pm along the Nightwalk section of the park, located between Bonner Gate and Gore Gate.
+Once our very own local east London market, the Victoria Park Farmers Market is a weekly affair that takes place every Sunday between 10am and 4pm along the Nightwalk section of the park, located between Bonner Gate and Gore Gate.

 The produce stalls sell all kinds of organic and gourmet goodness, such as international street food, seasonal fruit and veg and sweet treats.

-A form of market has taken place along Roman Road for over 100 years (and is one of London’s oldest and most enduring street markets (you may even hear the revered ‘Bow bells’ from the nearby church), open to all on Tuesday, Thursdays and Saturdays – from cloth to carrots, you’ll find lots of items on sale along the old street.
+A form of market has taken place along Roman Road in East London for over 100 years (and is one of London’s oldest and most enduring street markets open to all on Tuesday, Thursdays and Saturdays.

 YOU MIGHT LIKE: Top things to do in East London